Do you need a visa to stay in the Netherlands?

 The processing of visa applications usually takes up to 15 days.
 But it can sometimes take up to 60 days, for instance if additional inquiries are necessary.
 If you need to visit the Netherlands urgently (for instance, to attend a family funeral or visit a family member suffering from a terminal illness), you can apply for an emergency visa.

 There is a non-refundable administration fee when applying for a visa.
-Visa costs have been harmonised in Schengen countries.
-Details of the costs can be obtained at the mission in the country where the application is made.
+View details of the costs, which can be paid to the embassy or consulate when applying.

 Staying longer than three months

 If a person wishes to stay in the Netherlands for longer than three months this cannot be classed as a tourist stay.
 He or she must apply for a provisional residence permit (machtiging tot voorlopig verblijf, MVV).
-EU members and a few other countries are exempt from this, however, please note that an application for a residence permit must still be filed.
-Click here for a list of countries who do not require an MVV for longer stays.
+Citizens from the EU, EEA or Switzerland are exempt from this.
 After arrival in the Netherlands, you will need to apply for a residence permit (verblijfsvergunning, VVR).